youkol/youkol-parent/README.md

 # youkol-parent
-Project for parent pom for all Youkol projects
+The parent POM which has to be inherited by all youkol modules.